 Recovery involves addressing discrimination and transcending shame and stigma: Recovery is a process by which people confront and strive to overcome stigma.

 Recovery is supported by peers and allies: A common denominator in the recovery process is the presence and involvement of people who contribute hope and support and suggest strategies and resources for change.
 Peers, as well as family members and other allies, form vital support networks for people in recovery.
 Providing service to others and experiencing mutual healing help create a community of support among those in recovery.

 Recovery involves (re)joining and (re)building a life in the community: Recovery involves a process of building or rebuilding what a person has lost or never had due to his or her condition and its consequences.
 Recovery involves creating a life within the limitation imposed by that condition.
-Recovery is building or rebuilding healthy family, social and personal relationships.
-Those in recovery often achieve improvements in the quality of their lives, such as obtaining education, employment and housing.
-They also increasingly become involved in constructive roles in the community through helping others, productive acts and other contributions.
+Recovery is building or rebuilding a healthy family, social and personal relationships.
+Those in recovery often achieve improvements in the quality of their lives, such as obtaining an education, employment, and housing.
+They also increasingly become involved in constructive roles in the community by helping others, productive acts, and other contributions.